tefaceli/deported_ecuadorians/README.md

 - Gathering information about deportees location and work status in Ecuador.
 - Finding interviews with people tho have been deported back to Ecuador.

+This project was developed as part of the LEDE Program, at Columbia Journalism School.